homesengland/github-docs/README.md

 # github-docs
-Visit the [wiki](https://github.com/homesengland/github-docs/wiki) to view documentation for interacting with the Homes England GitHub.
+Visit the [wiki](https://github.com/homesengland/github-docs/wiki) to learn how to interact with Homes England's GitHub.